Cphilo/tpyc/README.md

-My try to implement a tiny python compiler.
---
---

---
-just another toy, but interesting enough.
+### A tiny python compiler, just another toy, but interesting enough.

-*using lex and yacc tools.
+* using lex and yacc tools.
-*support basic syntax subset of python.
+* support basic syntax subset of python.
-*try some techniques in js compiler.
+* try some techniques in js compiler.